jjti/personal-site/content/blog/2018-07-18-FF-Linear/index.md

 ---
-title: Fantasy Football Forecasting Linear
+title: Fantasy Football Forecasting
 date: 7/18/2018
 ---

-In search of a project for R, I'm doing some fantasy football forecasting.
-I binge on FF already -- spending hundreds of hours per season on leagues with payouts in the hundreds.
+In search of a project for R, I've started fantasy football forecasting.
+I binge on FF already -- spending hundreds of hours per season on leagues with payouts in the hundreds of dollars.
 I might as well learn something.

+My goals are to 1) predict player's fantasy points for the upcoming season and 2) create a draft ranking using the standard value-over-replacement.

 Github repo: [https://github.com/JJTimmons/ff](https://github.com/JJTimmons/ff)

 ## Scraping and cleaning

-My repo is setup with just a few folders right now: data (immutable), analysis (scripts), and output (like images for this post).
+My repo is setup with just a few folders right now: data (immutable), analysis (scripts), and output (eg images for this post).

 For input data in these early models, I'm using [pro-football-reference]("https://www.pro-football-reference.com").
-They have pages with decades of fantasy football stats (eg from last year: [https://www.pro-football-reference.com/years/2017/fantasy.htm](https://www.pro-football-reference.com/years/2017/fantasy.htm)).
+They have decades worth of fantasy football stats (last year's: [https://www.pro-football-reference.com/years/2017/fantasy.htm](https://www.pro-football-reference.com/years/2017/fantasy.htm)).

 ```r
 scrape_year <- function(year) {